“Injustice anywhere is a threat to justice everywhere…”

-Conservatives who are really conservatives should love this proposal, but to be fair they have the most to lose from the change, as they’ve gained a tight grip on the sword of justice they imagine the Court to be, one they expect to be able to use to cut down progressive legislation like a scythe for decades to come.
-Which could result in especially delicious eiferstoren when you tell them, with as much wide-eyed innocence as you can muster, that you’re only trying to be “originalist” and follow “the wisdom of the founders.”
+Conservatives who are really conservatives should love this proposal, but to be fair they have the most to lose from this wheel of fortune as they’ve gained a tight grip on the sword of justice they imagine the Court to be, one they expect to be able to use to cut down progressive legislation like a scythe for decades to come.
+Which could result in especially delicious eiferstoren for the rest of us when we tell them, with as much wide-eyed innocence as we can muster, that we’re only trying to be “originalist” and follow “the wisdom of the founders.”
 That’s right, the original number of Supreme Court justices upon ratification of the Constitution was six, an even number.
 It was wisdom indeed to foresee the trouble that giving an unelected body, appointed for life, the obligation–and opportunity–to say something about every question that comes before it could produce, which an odd number of Supremes all but guarantees.

 The People’s Court

-However compelling you find our first proposed reform, it’s only fair to acknowlege that presidential candidates like Pete Buttigieg have come up with fairly breathtaking and compelling court-packing alternatives.
+However compelling you find our first proposed reform, it’s only fair to acknowlege that thoughtful politicos like Pete Buttigieg have come up with fairly breathtaking and compelling court-packing alternatives.
 In his system, the nine existing justices would choose six more, each of whom would have to be unanimously agreed upon, in all likelihood insuring that the largest voting bloc on the court would always be moderate and relatively non-partisan.
-We should warn you, however, it’s probably best that you not think of this contraption of platonic forms in practice too much–the mechanics and logistics associated with the various likely scenarios it would need to be able to deal with may make your head feel like it’s just enjoyed a game of 3-D chess.
+We should warn you, however, that it’s probably best that you not envision this contraption of platonic forms in practice too much–the mechanics and logistics associated with the various likely scenarios such a system would need to be able to deal with may make your head feel like it’s just enjoyed a game of 3-D chess.
 But for us, the main problem with it remains the assumption made by all such proposals that continue the odd number of justices we have today, the presupposition that we want, in effect, an all-powerful House of Lords potentially deciding what’s good for us at every level of government, in matters great and small.